 Key Point: The experience of engaging your legal services should line up with your persona’s expectations.
 When you can predict their questions or objections, you can prepare for them from the get-go.
 You may even educate them through your marketing endeavors.

-Once you’ve created a buyer persona, make sure to review and update them every quarter.
-Updating them is a way to ensure the buyer persona you’ve created is the best possible representation of your target client.
+Once you’ve created buyer personas, make sure to review and update them every quarter.
+Updating will ensure each buyer persona you’ve created is the best possible representation of your target client.
 And once you’ve got the initial work done, keeping everything updated is a breeze.

 Subscribe to our weekly newsletter to stay on top of the latest developments in legal digital marketing and learn best practices and tips to enhance your marketing and business development efforts at your firm.